Sheriff's office to stream DeRosier memorial event tonight

-To mark the one-year anniversary of the death of Cowlitz County Sheriff's Deputy Justin DeRosier, the sheriff's office will host a live tribute Monday night.
+To mark the one-year anniversary of the death of Cowlitz County Sheriff's Deputy Justin DeRosier, the sheriff's office is hosting a live online tribute Monday night.

 The memorial event can be seen on the Cowlitz Citizens Update Facebook page.
 It will begin at 9:45 p.m. and end with a moment of silence.